aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 You have met this ladder before, probably several times without it being labelled:

-* **The Earth's gravity field.** The Earth bulges at the equator, and that bulge is exactly a quadrupole — satellite people call its coefficient $J_2$, and every GPS orbit accounts for it.
+* **The Earth's gravity field.** The Earth bulges at the equator, and that bulge is exactly a quadrupole.
+Satellite people call its coefficient $J_2$, and every GPS orbit accounts for it.
 * **Tides.** The Moon pulls harder on the near side of the Earth than the far side.
 Subtract the average and what is left *is* the quadrupole field.
 * **The CMB.** Decomposing the microwave sky into $\ell = 0, 1, 2, \dots$ is this same Legendre expansion on a sphere. $\ell=1$ is the dipole from our own motion.
-* **Nuclear physics.** Deformed nuclei are catalogued by their electric quadrupole moment — same tensor, different force.
+* **Nuclear physics.** Deformed nuclei are catalogued by their electric quadrupole moment: same tensor, different force.

 \note{
     It is the same mathematics every time, because it is really a statement about $1/r$ and the Laplacian rather than about gravity specifically.